 The big issue in the case was the application of the risk/utility analysis required in a products liability action to determine whether a product is unreasonably dangerous.
 In this case, the endocutter at issue was marketed for multiple recognized uses, but the injury to the plaintiff was caused by only one of those uses.
 So the question is whether the trial court’s risk-utility analysis should be limited to the use that caused the plaintiff injury or should it consider all of the uses of the product.

-The Pennsylvania Supreme Court found that the the risk-utility analysis in a strict liability design defect case must consider all of the risks, utilities and design constraints related to all intended uses by all intended users of the product, not just those related to one particular use, by one particular user, in one particular case.
+The Pennsylvania Supreme Court found that the risk-utility analysis in a strict liability design defect case must consider all of the risks, utilities and design constraints related to all intended uses by all intended users of the product, not just those related to one particular use, by one particular user, in one particular case.

 In terms of the appropriate focus of design defect risk-utility analysis, for many of the reasons identified by Appellee, we decline to limit it to a particular intended use.
 For better or worse, this Court’s decisions have relegated our trial courts in the unenviable position of “social philosopher” and “risk-utility economic analyst.”
 This having been done — and as the present case does not provide an appropriate opportunity for reconsideration of such assignment – we decline to require the trial courts to put on blinders.
 It should be enough to say that a product’s utility obviously may be enhanced by multi-functionality, so that it would be imprudent to deny trial courts the ability to assign some weight to this factor in assessing product design.

-The court claimed to be “sensitive to the difficulty faced by plaintiffs in proving product defect, particularly where, as here, the instrument in issue has been destroyed by others.”
+The court claimed to be “sensitive to the difficulty faced by plaintiffs in proving product defect, especially when, as here, the instrument in issue has been destroyed by others.”
 But not so sensitive as to craft the law to make the hill reasonable to climb.
 Under this rule, plaintiffs bringing defective design products liability claims have to prove not only the use that caused the injury was unreasonably dangerous, but that every possible use of the product is unreasonably dangerous even when those uses are not implicated in the facts at issue.
 That’s a lot of work for plaintiff and defendant although I don’t think the defendants, who have lots of money to spend and hours to bill, really care.
 I really don’t understand why it makes a difference that the product can be used in a different way that might involve other risk-utility analysis.
 If you market the product for the purpose, that should be good enough.
 Theoretically, the manufacturer could jimmy up some other use for the product just to claim that it was safe for that use.
 It seems like an unnecessary distraction.
 But the court did not see it that way.